UnivLille-Meta/Miage-C3P/Challenges/Challenges.md

 - Counting moves and push.
 Introduce the display of moves.
 - Numbered Target.
 Introduce number on the target and make sure that the box should be moved in order on the target.
 - Paired Target/Box.
 Introduce pairs of target/box where each box can only go on a target.
 A version can mix paired and unpaired boxes.
+- You can decide for another features.

-### SameGame Challenges
+### Myg: SameGame Challenges

 There is an implementation of SameGame.

+- Count the number of selection / display the number of killed tiles.
 - MultiColor.
-Introduce a kind of tile that matches all the colors.
+Introduce a kind of tile that matches all the colors around itself.
 - Cycling colors.
 The tile will change its color in a circle (red -> blue -> yellow -> red) after each action.
 - Kill the line.
-When clicked, it should eliminate the line.
+Introduce a kind of tile that when clicked, it should eliminate the line.
 - Kill the column.
-When clicked, it should eliminate the column.
+Introduce a kind of tile that when clicked, it should eliminate the column.

+### Myg: Miner Challenges

+There is an implementation of Miner.

+- Count the number of selection.
+- Introduce the possibility to change the size of the land mine.
+- Introduce different algorithm for placing mines.
+- Introduce the possibility to replay exactly the same bomb setup.
+- Introduce the possibility to have a radar (with a radar we can see for sure if the tile does not have a bomb).
+If it has a bomb we just see it and do not die.
+-